 Monthly fertilization is a key component of successful management of fish ponds in the South.
 Fertilization is simply feeding the phytoplankton, the microscopic plants found in any pond, so that they greatly increase, creating what is known as a plankton bloom.
 This bloom provides two major benefits: it prevents sunlight from reaching the pond bottom, thereby short-circuiting the photosynthesis of most aquatic vegetation which begins its life on the bottom; and it turbo-charges the food chain, allowing the pond to support two to four times more fish than it could unfertilized.Southern ponds should be fertilized twice a month in early spring, beginning in February or March depending on weather, and once monthly thereafter through September.
 Trophy Pond offers monthly fertilization as a service for ponds and lakes in middle Tennessee, northern Alabama, and southwestern Kentucky.

 Georgia Pond Design, Construction & Repair

 Whether you’re looking to build that dream pond or wanting to repair an existing one, we have the experience and expertise to get it done right the first time.
-Choosing the right builder is crucially important – someone who is inexperienced or doesn’t understand ponds can cost you tens of thousands and months or years of heartache.
+Choosing the right Georgia lake and pond manager is crucially important – someone who is inexperienced or doesn’t understand ponds can cost you tens of thousands and months or years of heartache.
 We get calls every year from landowners who just spent thousands to have a pond built, only to have it leak.
 Just because an excavator has run a dozer before does not mean he understands ponds, or what it takes to properly construct one so it holds water.
 Don’t scrimp now just to be disappointed months down the road – do it right the first time with Trophy Pond!